psipred/cgdms/README.md

 2. Install [PyTorch](https://pytorch.org) 1.6 or later as appropriate for your system.
 A GPU is not essential but is highly recommended as simulations are much slower on the CPU.
 3. Run `pip install cgdms`, which will also install [NumPy](https://numpy.org), [Biopython](https://biopython.org) and [PeptideBuilder](https://github.com/clauswilke/PeptideBuilder) if they are not already present.
-The package takes up about x MB of disk space.
+The package takes up about 75 MB of disk space.

 ## Usage